wmo-im/wis2box-training/documentation/docs/en/practical-sessions/discovering-datasets-from-wis2-gdc.md

 ## Introduction

-In this session you will learn how to discover data from the WIS2 Global Discovery Catalogue (GDC).
+In this session you will learn how to discover data from the WIS2 Global Discovery Catalogue (GDC) using [pywiscat](https://github.com/wmo-im/pywiscat), a command line tool to search and retrieve metadata from a WIS2 GDC.

 At the moment, the following GDCs are available: